konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 - In the __SELECT__ clause
 - In the __Where__ clause

+- Subqueries return single or multiple rows of a single column which can be used in the where clause of outer query

 __SQL subquery with the EXISTS or NOT EXISTS operator__ The __EXISTS__ operator checks for the existence of rows returned from the subquery.
 It returns true if the subquery contains any rows.
 Otherwise, it returns false.